markperdue/vsphere-setup/blog/post.md

 Note - Certificate issues are expected for the above urls as we are using a .lab domain.
 A future update to the guide might improve this.

 The next part of this series will continue with steps to create the virtual machines we will use for our Kubernetes cluster.
+Continue with part 2 at [Creating VMs for Kubernetes Using Terraform and VMWare vSphere](https://perdue.dev/creating-vms-for-kubernetes-using-terraform-and-vmware-vsphere/)